hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 &nbsp;&nbsp;&nbsp;[8.4 Examples](#84-examples)
 <!-- \TOC -->

-Version 3.0.0-dev \| Heliophysics Data and Model Consortium (HDMC) \|
+Version 3.2.0-dev \| Heliophysics Data and Model Consortium (HDMC) \|

 **This is the development version of the HAPI Data Access Specification.**

-The most recent stable release is [Version 2.1.1](https://github.com/hapi-server/data-specification/tree/master/hapi-2.1.1).
+The most recent stable release is [Version 3.1.0](https://github.com/hapi-server/data-specification/tree/master/hapi-3.1.0).

 # 1 Significant Changes to Specification

-The following are documented as issues in the [3.0 Milestone list](https://github.com/hapi-server/data-specification/milestone/4?closed=1).
+Note that version 3.0 introduced some breaking changes.
+They are listed here and are documented as issues in the [3.0 Milestone list](https://github.com/hapi-server/data-specification/milestone/4?closed=1).

 ## 1.1 v2 to v3 API Changes

-Non-backward compatible changes to the request interface in HAPI 3.0:
+Non-backward compatible changes introduced to the request interface in HAPI 3.0:
 1. The URL parameter `id` was replaced with `dataset`.
 2. `time.min` and `time.max` were replaced with `start` and `stop`, respectively.
 3. Addition of a new endpoint, "[about](#33-about)", for server description metadata.